mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 for unchanged pitch]({static}/images/news/pitch-shift-effect-graph-2.svg)

-The results of the measurements clearly show, that despite the “pull model” implementation for the Pitch shift effect in the effect chain is not optimal, it should be preferred over the “push model” implementation.
+The results of the measurements clearly show, that despite the “pull model” implementation for the Pitch Shift effect in the effect chain is not optimal, it should be preferred over the “push model” implementation.

 #### Testing and benchmarking
-With the implementation of the `EngineEffectsDelay` for group delay handling and the `RingDelayBuffer` as an optimized data structure for the same use case, the tests were included with the use of the GoogleTest framework.
+With the implementation of the `EngineEffectsDelay` for Group Delay handling and the `RingDelayBuffer` as an optimized data structure for the same use case, the tests were included with the use of the GoogleTest framework.
 Basically, the common situations were tested, then extreme cases and cases